BardouilleMhea/mhea_DH/themes.markdown

 One of my early observations made when working in the time period 1971–1980 for the Writers, Readers, and Scenes, which I documented in my [course blog](https://bardouillemhea.github.io/mheab/vcl-progress-report/2022/02/10/vcl-report-4.html), was female writers in this time period usually wrote books about gender and sexuality and family relations, whereas male writers wrote about social injustice, politics, and war.

 However, upon reflection, I realized that female authors such as Jamaica Kincaid have written novels about colonialism and its effects on her home country, Antigua.
-Thus, I began to question if there was a significant disparity in the thematic expression of books authored by male or female authors and if the gender roles stillheavily trapped Caribbean authors in the mid-20th centruy.
+Thus, I began to question if there was a significant disparity in the thematic expression of books authored by male or female authors and if the gender roles still heavily trapped Caribbean authors in the mid-20th centruy.

 Some common themes of Caribbean Literature include:
 1. Adolescence